DarthKenar/WordlearnSpanish/WordLearnSpanish/README.md

-# A myapp Flet app
+# A wordlearnspanish Flet app

 An example of a minimal Flet app.